chromaui/learnstorybook.com/content/screen.md

 ## Nested container components

-As our app is very simple, the screen we’ll build is pretty trivial, simply wrapping the `TaskList` component (which supplies its own data via Redux) in some layout and pulling a top-level `error` field out of redux (let's assume we'll set that field if we have some problem connecting to our server):
+As our app is very simple, the screen we’ll build is pretty trivial, simply wrapping the `TaskList` component (which supplies its own data via Redux) in some layout and pulling a top-level `error` field out of redux (let's assume we'll set that field if we have some problem connecting to our server).
+Create `InboxScreen.js` in your `components` folder:

 ```javascript
 import React from 'react';